oalotaik/COVID19/README.md

 # Files
 1. raw_data folder: contains the raw data that was used in the notebook `data_collections_preprocessing.ipynb`.
 You can find more info about the source and features of each dataset within the notebook.
-2. `data_collections_preprocessing.ipynb`: notebook for preparing data (collecting data from multiple resources then preprocessing)
+2. `data_collections_preprocessing.ipynb`: notebook for preparing data (collecting data from multiple sources then preprocessing)
 3. `analysis_and_modeling.ipynb`: notebook for conducting basic analysis at the county level
 4. covid_cases_in_US.png: A high resolution map visualizing the number of cases in US counties (output from `analysis_and_modeling.ipynb`)
 5. county_data.csv: county-level data regarding demographics, food deserts, food insecurity, and health factors (result of `data_collections_preprocessing.ipynb`)